samhipudi/comp423-course-notes/docs/tutorials/rust-setup.md

 #### Option 1:

-1. To compile the project run the following command in the terminal:
+Step 1: To compile the project run the following command in the terminal:
 `cargo build`

     !!! info
         This command, like the gcc command which compiles C programs into executables (files that a computer's operating system can run), simply compiles the source code into a binary executable file without executing it.

-2. To run the compiled binary file, run the following command in the terminal:
+Step 2: To run the compiled binary file, run the following command in the terminal:
 `./target/debug/hello_comp423`

 #### Option 2:

-1. Instead of completing the steps in option 1, you can also run the following command in the terminal: `cargo run`.
+Step 1: Instead of completing the steps in option 1, you can also run the following command in the terminal: `cargo run`.
 This command combines both building and running the program.

     !!! info
         `cargo build` compiles the project and generates and executable, but does not run it. `cargo run` both compiles and runs the project in one step.